dragonth2022/IT5005-Assignment1/README.md

 3. Define the NEGATIVE of the overlap length to be the weight of each edge on the graph.

 4. The problem is now a Travelling Salesperson Problem.
-We want to visit all the nodes (snippets) while minimizing costs (highest total overlap length).
+We want to visit all the nodes (snippets) while minimizing costs (so we want highest total overlap length).

 5. Apply Simulated Annealing Algorithm to this problem.
 Simulated Annealing works as follows: